 - anything else relevant to your sale (such as a file on the builder if you are selling a newly built home).

-Once you sign a listing agreement with an agent to sell your house, your agent will help you figure out other paperwork and documents you’ll need at various points in the process of selling your home.
+Once you sign a listing agreement with an agent to sell your house, your agent will help you figure out and prepare other paperwork and documents you'll need at various points in the process of selling your home, in some cases purely for your information, in other cases for marketing or related purposes.
 These will include:

-- details on various professionals you may be working with throughout the home sale process, including stagers, contractors, electricians, plumbers, auction houses, and movers.
+- details on various professionals you might be working with throughout the home sale process, such as stagers, contractors, electricians, plumbers, auction houses, and movers

-- files for your lawyer (especially if a lawyer will be actively involved in your transaction as is typical in several states, such as New York)
+- files for your lawyer (especially if one will be actively involved in your transaction, as is typical in some states, such as New York)